oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 Network operators perform the capacity planning for their networks and run regular what-if scenarios analisys based on representations of the real network.
 Those what-if analysis and capacity planning processes require, among other information, a topological view (domains, nodes, links, network interconnection) of the deployed network.
 Such topological view requires on the one hand enough detail to carry out the required analysis but on the other hand abstracted enough to make those analysis viable.

-This draft address the use case of modeling the topology of IP/MPLS networks that run IS-IS as IGP protocol.
+This draft addresses the use case of modeling the topology of IP/MPLS networks that run IS-IS as IGP protocol.
 The draft builds on the ietf-network model in {{!RFC8345}}, enhanced in {{!RFC8346}} and {{!RFC8944}} which extend the generic network and network topology data models with topology attributes specific to Layer 3 and Layer 2.
 However, there is not any model that exposes Intermediate System to Intermediate System (IS-IS) specific network information.
 This information is required in the IP/MPLS planning process to properly assess the required network resources to meet the traffic demands in normal and failure scenarios.

 This document defines a YANG data model for representing the IS-IS topology.
 The data model augments ietf-network module {{!RFC8345}} by adding the IS-IS information.
 The proposed YANG data model is used to export the topology of an IP/MPLS network from a network controller to an Operation Support System (OSS) tools with the aim of performing network planning and visualization.